 Forecast Pro TRAK is one of the value leaders in the forecasting space.
 Forecast Pro TRAK has a similar feel to Demand Works Smoothie (although many of the comparisons stop at the user interface).
 Forecast Pro TRAK has a strong focus on attribute-based forecasting.
 Attributes all for the creation of flexible forecast hierarchies and the capability that any forecasting system has concerning managing attributes is one of the essential ways of grading any forecasting system.
 Forecast Pro TRAK’s characteristics are easy to use but are not the best in the category.

 Notice the attribute hierarchy in the left pane.
 The hierarchy is not fixed but can be “shuffled” by moving any attribute over any other attribute.
 This is very valuable for both performing actions such as top-down forecasting as well as for navigation.
 New attributes can be added that are used for either purpose can be easily added.

-In the lower left pane favorites – which are specific locations within the virtual hierarchy can be saved – and reopened at any time.
-This area only has a few favorites saved, so searching is not applicable.
-However, if one had many favorites, they could be easily searched and found.
-This is a constant request that we have for almost any application – an easy search/filter box that can allow the user to zero in exactly on what they are looking and it is a major factor in improving the productivity of the application.
+In the lower-left pane favourites – which are specific locations within the virtual hierarchy can be saved – and reopened at any time.
+This area only has a few favourites saved, so searching is not applicable.
+However, if one had many favourites, they could be easily searched and found.
+This is a constant request that we have for almost any application – an easy search/filter box that can allow the user to zero in precisely on what they are looking.
+It is a significant factor in improving the productivity of the application.